Twerton Park: The Bristol End

-Average attendances
+Attendances

 Future

-Twerton Park is currently being prepared for redevelopment.
-The club first announced plans on 10 October 2017.
-Initially, the club were in discussions with private investment company; Greenacre Capital who wished to build purpose built student accommodation on the adjoining land.
+Twerton Park was recently prepared for redevelopment.
+Bath City first announced plans on 10 October 2017.
+Initially, Bath City were in discussions with private investment company; Greenacre Capital who wished to build purpose built student accommodation on the adjoining land.
 The agreement was for Bath City to give up part of their land to Greenacre, in exchange for the latter to build the club a new grandstand and facilities, which would include affordable housing, a sports bar, gym, offices and community space.
-The club also planned to convert the playing surface to a third-generation 3G synthetic surface.
+Bath City later announced plans to convert the playing surface to a third-generation 3G synthetic surface on the 15 March 2018.

-Nick Blofeld, the club's Chairman stated, “Following Bath City’s change to community ownership earlier this year, we are delighted to confirm our intention to undertake a partial redevelopment of the ground and an upgrade of the facilities.
-We believe that Bath City should be an integral part of the community in Twerton, and it is the Board’s desire to secure the long term, sustainable future of the football club at Twerton Park.
+Nick Blofeld, Bath City's Chairman stated, “Following Bath City's change to community ownership earlier this year, we are delighted to confirm our intention to undertake a partial redevelopment of the ground and an upgrade of the facilities.
+We believe that Bath City should be an integral part of the community in Twerton, and it is the Board's desire to secure the long term, sustainable future of the football club at Twerton Park.
 We also aim to improve the existing club facilities and make them more appropriate for the wider community, so that the club can become more of a local hub.”